abpio/abp-commercial-docs/en/startup-templates/microservice/applications.md

 It is a good practice to keep your *IdentityServerDataSeeder* **up to date** whenever you expand your microservice solution with new api resources and clients.

+#### Api Resources

-**Api Resources** are typically http api endpoints that clients wants to access.
-All the microservices are added as Api Resources:
+> Api Resources are typically http api endpoints that clients wants to access.
+All the microservices are added as Api Resources

 ```csharp
 private async Task CreateApiResourcesAsync()
 {
     ...
     await CreateApiResourceAsync("IdentityService", commonApiUserClaims);
     await CreateApiResourceAsync("AdministrationService", commonApiUserClaims);
     await CreateApiResourceAsync("SaasService", commonApiUserClaims);